willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 > and it also MAY have side effects on other resources; i.e., new resources may be
 > created, or existing ones modified, by the application of a PATCH.

-You can use whatever you want as `[description of changes]`, as far as its semantics is well-defined.
+You can use whatever format you want as `[description of changes]`, as far as its semantics is well-defined.
 That is why using `PATCH` to send updated values only is not suitable.